oilandsugar/ritual-dust/content/tattoo/flash.md

 ## Demon slaying and brimstone

-Ongoing series of flashes inspired by old school Diablo games.
+Series of flashes inspired by old school Diablo games.
 All pieces 8" minimum except the ones labelled small.

 <div class="grid-3 large-padding-bottom">